Fikrilogic/pokemon_android_app/README.md

 # Todos-App-Android

-Create Todos App With Clean Architecture & Modularization on Android Using Kotlin & Jetpack Compose
+Create Pokemon Android App With Clean Architecture & Modularization on Android Using Kotlin & Jetpack Compose